MDAnalysis/pytng/docs/index.rst

 available at each step, and the stride at which each block is written.

-The TNGFileIterator returns one frame at a time, which is accessed from the :attr:`TNGFileIterator.current_integrator_step` attribute.
-A NumPy array of the right size must be provided to a getter method for the data to be read into.
+The TNGFileIterator returns one frame at a time, which is accessed from the :attr:`TNGFileIterator.current_integrator_step` attribute or as part of any slicing or indexing operation.
+A NumPy array of the right size must then be provided to a getter method for the data to be read into.

 An example of how to read positions from a TNG file is shown below.